The 10 Worst Drugs to Abuse: 10 Drugs You Definitely Want to Avoid

 Although the drug has had a glamorous cachet for a long time, cocaine is as deadly as every other drug on this list.
 According to the Centers for Disease Control and Prevention, deaths involving cocaine significantly rose in 2021.
 The violence and exploitation around cocaine's manufacture and sale also earn it a spot on our 10 worst drugs to abuse list.

-If Your Drug Isn't one of the 10 Worst Drugs to Abuse, It Doesn't Mean It's Safe
+If Your Drug Isn't One of the 10 Worst Drugs to Abuse, It Doesn't Mean It's Safe

 Ultimately, any addictive drug will damage a person's life.
 Our list of the 10 worst drugs to abuse simply lists 10 drugs we've found to be the worst of the worst.
 Even casual drug use can damage your life, and any use of illicit drugs carries a significant risk of physical and mental addiction.
 If you or someone you know is struggling with substance abuse, speak to staff at a drug rehab or other treatment professional right away.
 Don't wait until the situation escalates beyond your control.
 Addiction treatment helps many people each year.